Samsuper12/OpenWallpaper-Plasma/README.md

 ```console
 # cmake --build .
 ```
 if you have more than 2 CPU cores or threads you can write `-- -jХ` where X will be a number of cores/threads.
-Example: `cmake --build. -- -j4`
+Example: `cmake --build . -- -j4`

 Read CMake output and if the compilation was successful, you can install a plugin in the system directory with the following command: